 - Customers who are ill, elderly, handicapped, away from home for a long period, or just sometimes forget to pay their bills can benefit from this program.

-Residential customers on a fixed income
+Customers on a fixed income:

-You may be eligible for the UGI Due Date Extension Program.
+As a UGI residential customer, you may be eligible for the UGI Due Date Extension Program.
 This program allows you additional time to deposit your monthly check and have your gas or electric bill payment reach UGI in time to avoid late charges.

 To apply, mail a copy of your social security award letter or other document proving your fixed income status to: